|Hail Snow Rain Fire $4–$15 per sq ft|

 Additionally, investing in copper roofing will increase the resale value of your home.
 Across the country, homeowners who invest in metal roofing get an average ROI of 85.9%.
 Metal roofing can also lower your insurance rates because of its fire resistance, especially in states like Texas and California that are vulnerable to wildfires.

-Maintenance of Copper Roofs
+Maintenance – Cleaning Copper Roofs & Shingles

 Unlike many other metal roofing materials, copper requires no painting or finishing.
 Copper roofs have the potential to expand and contract during weather changes which can cause the fasteners to become loose and require repair but this isn’t a major concern and is an easy fix even when it comes up.